-"You're both fools!"
-The apprentice cursed before vanishing.
+"You're both fools!" the apprentice cursed before vanishing.
 Leia stared after him, confused and terrified.
 A secret part of her wished that he had stayed.
-She had never stood in Vader's presence alone and even though it was a dream and she wasn't even looking at her father, she could sense that he had not left.
+She had never been comfortable standing in Vader's presence alone and even though it was a dream and she wasn't even looking at her father, she could sense that he had not left.

 "You need to learn your power, princess.
 Learn to shield yourself."
 Vader told her after a moment of silence.

 Leia turned and looked up at him warily.
 He offered her his hand.